California is facing a housing affordability crisis.

 Median rent for a 2-bedroom apartment in San Francisco.

-We believe the housing crisis is not simply one of supply and demand.
-There is no shortage of market-rate and luxury housing available and being built across the state.
-But as market-driven development continues to fuel the gentrification of communities, housing that is affordable to seniors, the low income and working class has become more scarce.
+California’s housing affordability crisis is not simply one of supply and demand.
+There is no shortage of expensive, market-rate housing available and being built.
+But as market-driven development flourishes, housing that’s affordable for families, seniors, recent college graduates, and too many others has become more scarce.
+We are seeing gentrification and displacement crises unfolding throughout the state and across the nation.

-Up and down the state, formerly stable communities with unique character and culture are being decimated by the increased cost of housing.
-Teachers, nurses, long-term care workers and grocery clerks are being forced to commute far from their place of work just to live in a decent affordable apartment.
-The less fortunate are forced to sleep on couches, in cars or can be seen on our streets.
+Middle- and working-class communities with unique character and culture are being decimated by the increased cost of housing.
+Teachers, nurses, and grocery clerks are forced to commute far from their jobs just to live in an affordable apartment.
+The less fortunate are forced to sleep on couches, in cars, or on our streets.